OctopusDeploy/docs/docs/deploying-applications/configuration-files/advanced-configuration-transforms-examples.md

 - Apply the transform **c:\transforms\web.mytransform.config** to file **web.config**

-### Applying a transform with an absolute path against multiple files in a different directory
+### Applying a transform with an absolute path against multiple files in a different directory {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-ApplyingatransformwithanabsolutepathagainstmultiplefilesinadifferentdirectoryApplyingatransformwithanabsolutepathagainstmultiplefilesinadifferentdirectory}

 Given a package which has the structure: